 Along the valley floor the track mainly follows the bush edge, but crosses the occasional grassy clearing.
 Just before the 24-bunk Mid Caples Hut, the track crosses a spectacular gorge.

 Mid Caples Hut

 Travel up the valley through bush and grassy clearings is easy—beware however of side streams on this section after heavy rain.
-About two hours from Mid Caples Hut, after entering the beech forest at the end of Top Flat, the recently upgraded track passes junctions with Steele Creek and Fraser/Kay Tracks before sidling steadily up towards the bush edge.
+About two hours from Mid Caples Hut, after entering the beech forest, the recently upgraded track passes junctions with Steele Creek and Fraser/Kay Tracks before sidling steadily up towards the bush edge.
 The track across McKellar Saddle (945 m) gives great views and has been boardwalked to protect the fragile subalpine vegetation.